-ENTER confirmation of selection or input + C + ENTER Reset: Press these 3 keys simultaneously to correct a malfunction.
+ENTER confirmation of selection or input s + C + ENTER Reset: press these 3 keys simultaneously to correct a malfunction.
 The reset has the same effect as a restart of the transmitter.
 Stored data are not affected.
-5 + C INIT: During an initialization of the transmitter, all settings are reset to the factory default settings, see section 8.6.
+5 + C INIT: When initializing the transmitter, all settings are reset to the factory settings.